nharsh94/fifoflow/journals/noah.md

 -   [x] 03/14/2024: Added Create a Supplier for product creation, sign-up is functional (with context), and users are able to be viewed by admins.
 Forgot-password is linked to email-js.

--   [x] 03/18/2024: updated READme for instructions/general info.
+-   [x] 03/18/2024: Updated READme for instructions/general info.

+-   [x] 03/20/2024: Authenticator/authentication completed with unit tests.